 These Sony 6.5” Dual Cone Marine Speakers are manufactured using UV and salt water-resistant materials, providing an element of stability, as harsh conditions can cause white speakers to turn tan in a season or two.
 They are also water-resistant (IPX5) and come with a removable and paintable grille, allowing you to change as the aesthetics as you please.
 The 140 watt speakers also sound terrific, with a pleasing midrange.

 Though the unit comes with a bracket, protection collar, and release keys, it does not come with the necessary wiring for install.
 Additionally, the grilles are made from hard plastic, and we would have preferred a metal design.
+If you were searching for a good looking, high audio quality, water-resistant speaker this might be your pick.
 Also, check out computer speakers.

 #6 Rockville 2 Way Marine Wakeboard Tower Speakers – Best for PAWHY WE LIKE IT: Boasts a specially tuned equalizer that excels at voiceover applications, in addition to creating large amounts of volume via 300 watts per speaker, with a rubber exterior that is completely water and rust-resistant.
 This is a fantastic product for voiceover applications, such as a boat-wide PA system.

 These Rockville 2 Way Marine Wakeboard Tower Speakers are manufactured to excel at voiceover applications, featuring a 1.25” Kapton voice coil and a 1″ dome midrange tweeter, combined with 600 total watts of power for increased volume capabilities.
+This is further demonstrated with this speakers 80db rating.
+Even the RMS capability is at 200 watts.
 The rubber components are also completely water and rust-resistant, making these speakers great in rough seas.
 They also come with some large mounting screws, which makes them usable for attachment to land vehicles, such as Jeeps.

 These boat speakers are intended to install on to a roll bar, so they may not fit every setup.
 Additionally, these speakers do get plenty loud, thanks to their wattage, but do not produce as warm of a tone as some of the other speakers on this list.
 Bluetooth speakers are another great choice.